[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 Park access, roof garden and low-rise retail podium set a foreground for Agua Tower.
 The roof garden at south made pedestrians easier to capture building’s entire profile.
 Lake Shore East Park is at a lower level.
 Visitors would able to see the park feature from the street level.

-If we draw a line along Michigan Ave at Chicago Loop, St. Regis Chicago is the tallest, and Aon Center is the second tallest.
+If we draw a line along Michigan Avenue at the Chicago Loop, St. Regis Chicago is the tallest, and Aon Center is the second tallest.
 The Aqua Tower only becomes visible when visitors arrive at the North Columbus Drive and East Randolph intersection.
-The front plaza of Aon center opens up a gap and sets an ideal stage for the Aqua tower.
+The front plaza of the Aon Center opens up a gap and sets an ideal stage for the Aqua Tower.

 A combination of visibility and walkability in the neighborhoods

-Aqua tower's distinctive exterior marks Lakeshore East's modern development.
-Not only its wayfinding character but the ample sidewalks around this development and retail cluster make "on-foot" an appealing means to travel.
+The Aqua Tower's distinctive exterior marks the modern development of Lakeshore East.
+Not only is its wayfinding character, but the ample sidewalks around this development and retail cluster make "on-foot" an appealing means to travel.

-You might also find it coincidently meets the following LEED-ND criteria for walkable streets, such as:
+You might also find that it coincidentally meets the following LEED-ND criteria for walkable streets, such as:

 • 90% of new buildings have functional entries onto the circulation networks or public space.